boqapt/Clazz/README.md

 - use of fast prototype inheritance when it's possible
 - use of functional inheritance when prototype inheritance is not enough (to preserve parent's private members).

 Some other OOP libraries tend to implement all OOP features, like protected fields and interfaces.
 For that they use complex syntax, for example, a separate scope for variables with specific visibility or defining names of classes or fields inside strings.
-It complicates IDE syntax highlighting and debugging.
+It complicates debugging and confuses IDE syntax highlighting.

-But this library has a goal to include features natural for JS only, use syntax and keywords of JS intended for OOP at maximum and have small footprint (see [example 1](#example-1-definition-of-class))
+But this library has a goal to include only features natural for JS, use syntax and keywords of JS intended for OOP at maximum and have small footprint (see [example 1](#example-1-definition-of-class))

 API